arjunrao87/arjunrao.co-v4/src/essays/2021-01-10/rebuild.md

 # 📝 Publishing markdown posts to a static site

-As I mentioned before, I tried out through multiple options to give me the freedom to write my post as markdown and have it rendered as HTML after I deployed my site.
+As I mentioned before, I tried multiple options to give me the freedom to write my post as markdown and have it rendered as HTML after I deployed my site.
 Some categories of options that I looked at were -
 - Markdown -> HTML at build/deploy time : This to me was least preferable, since it would involve some work around importing NPM packages, and doing some webpack magic.
 Some options in this category were libraries like [remark](https://github.com/remarkjs/remark).
 - Markdown -> HTML at render time : This would be pretty ideal, since I wouldn't need to do a whole lot of pre-processing and could just have the conversion occur automagically.
 This is where zero-md came in.